janderudder/test-facility/README.md

 Compatibility notes:

-This project needs at least C++17 because of static inline variables.
+This project needs at least C++17 because it uses static inline variables.
 Porting to C++11 would just require defining those few variables in a source file.

 You may get rid of the custom "invoke.hpp" and replace it by the standard